franckbrl/morpheval_v2/README.md

 Evaluation of the morphological quality of machine translation outputs.
-The automatically generated test suite in English should be translated into one of the supported target languages (French, Czech).
+The automatically generated test suite in English should be translated into one of the supported target languages (French, Czech, German).
 The output is then analyzed and provides three types of information:

 * Adequacy: has the morphological information been well conveyed from the source?